Sunny Days Sunshine Center uses a multi-disciplinary approach of highly trained and qualified:

 - Speech Therapists

-- ABA Therapists/RBT’s
+- ABA Therapists/RBTs

-Our team consists of both full time and part time employees.
+Our team consists of both full-time and part-time employees.

-In addition to our therapists, we have a team of intake coordinators, schedulers, billers, and receptionists whose main focus is to handle the administrative responsibilities so that the family can focus on their number one priority, their child’s success!
+In addition to our therapists, we have a team of intake coordinators, schedulers, billers, and receptionists whose main focus is to handle the administrative responsibilities so that the family can focus on their number one priority—their child’s success!

 Dr. Lindsay Hilsen, BCBA-D

-As Director of Sunny Days Sunshine Center, Dr. Lindsay Hilsen brings close to 20 years of experience with early childhood intervention and autism to the position.
+As Director of Sunny Days Sunshine Center, Dr. Lindsay Hilsen brings nearly 20 years of experience with early childhood intervention and autism to the position.
 Previously, she worked as the Sunshine Center’s Autism Coordinator and the Autism Clinical Educator for Sunny Days Early Childhood Developmental Services, Inc. Prior to that Dr. Hilsen was the BCBA for a public school in New Jersey.

 Among the many duties involved with running the Sunshine Center, Lindsay supervises all therapists, conducts ABA evaluations, and trains and supervises BCBA candidates.
 In addition, she will consult with the school districts, conduct observations, and assist with IEP meetings.

 Lindsay received her Doctorate in Special Education through Nova Southeastern University.
-She is a Board Certified Behavior Analyst at the doctoral level (BCBA-D) who holds two masters in Special Education and Education, as well as a certified NJ special education teacher and elementary education teacher.
+She is a Board Certified Behavior Analyst at the doctoral level (BCBA-D) who holds two Master's degrees in Special Education and Education, as well as a certified NJ special education teacher and elementary education teacher.
 She is also the author of two Autism Curriculums: A Step-By-Step Curriculum for Early Learners with an Autism Spectrum Disorder and A Step-By-Step ABA Curriculum for Young Learners (ages 3-10) with Autism Spectrum Disorders.